solliancenet/developing-web3-workshop/04_Polygon.md

     Example address: 0x11ef085603162a59AB28CA66A59da6E9b8eC28Fb
     ```

-7. Select the navigation button **Set the storage of the contract** to continue.
+8. Select the navigation button **Set the storage of the contract** to continue.

 ## Set the storage of the contract

-1. Follow the instructions.
-After completing the code changes, provide a new value to store and select Set Value.
+1. Follow the instructions to edit the `setter.ts` file.
+After completing the code changes, provide a new value to store and select **Set Value**.
 You should see results similar
 to the following:

     ![Graphical user interface, text, application, chat or text message Description automatically generated](./images/media/image73.png)

-2. Select the navigation button Get the storage of the contract to continue.
+2. Select the navigation button **Get the storage of the contract** to continue.

 ## Get the storage of the contract

-1. Follow the instructions.
+1. Follow the instructions to edit the `getter.ts` file.
 After completing the code changes, select **Get Value**.
 You should see results similar to the following:

     ![](./images/media/image74.png)